X3Ld0R/CapX-Nederland-5G/Install & Admin_Guide.md

 - sudo systemctl list-units --all --plain --no-pager | grep 'open5gs-'
 - sudo systemctl status open5gs-*

+These commands are used to check the status of various services (open5gs-*) related to CapX Core after installation.
+They verify whether essential components such as MME, SGW-C, SMF, etc., are running correctly.
+This helps in troubleshooting if any service fails to start or operate as expected.

 2 - Restart Services

 - sudo systemctl restart open5gs-*    # Restart specific or all services
 - sudo systemctl daemon-reload        # Reload systemd configuration

+ if any service is not running or needs to be restarted due to configuration changes or errors, these commands start (systemctl start) or restart (sudo systemctl restart) the specified CapX Core services. sudo systemctl daemon-reload reloads systemd configuration to ensure any changes made to service files are recognized and applied.

 3- Check Network Interfaces and Status